 At St. John Cantius we use the time-honored meditations written by St. Alphonsus Liguori (A.D.
 1696-1787).
 Join us as we follow Christ along the “Way of the Cross.”
-Offered each Friday of Lent at 7:30pm, the Stations of the Cross also conclude with a lenten sermon by the Pastor, Fr.
-C. Frank Phillips, C.R.
+Offered each Friday of Lent at 7:30pm, the Stations of the Cross also conclude with a special lenten sermon.

 The Stational Churches of Rome